SketchDojoAI/Projects/README.md

 ## Amit Pinchas – Data & Automation Portfolio

-Explore each project folder for code, visuals, and insights.

-# 🤝 Connect

-Connect with me on [LinkedIn](https://www.linkedin.com/in/pinchas-amit/) or via [email](amit.pinchas.pro@gmail.com) for collaboration or professional opportunities.

 # 💡 Overview

 Portfolio showcasing projects that combine data analytics, marketing insight, and workflow automation.